 Dr. Dinorah Cortés-Vélez specializes in Colonial Latin American literature.
 She earned her Ph.D. in 2006 from the University of Wisconsin-Madison with a dissertation on the ethical and political uses of humor in the protofeminist writing of Mexican nun Sor Juana Inés de la Cruz.
-She is also interested in the literatures of the Hispanic Caribbean, particularly Puerto Rican poetry.
+She is also interested in the literatures of the Hispanic Caribbean, particularly in Puerto Rican poetry.
 Professor Cortés-Vélez divides her time between teaching, academic research, and creative writing.
 Among her current research projects is a book on Sor Juana’s discourse on sexual difference.
-She has published two books of fiction, the novel,El arca de la memoria: una biomitografía (The Chest of Memory:A Biomythography)(San Juan, Puerto Rico: Editorial Isla Negra, 2011) and a miscellany entitled Cuarentena y otras pejigueras menstruales (Quarantine and Other Menstrual Trifles) (San Juan, Puerto Rico: Editorial Isla Negra, 2013).
-She has completed the manuscript of her first poetry book, “Poemas de la soledad en Wisconsin (“Poems of the Loneliness in Wisconsin”).
-She is currently working on a short story collection and a play.
+She has published three books of fiction: the novel,El arca de la memoria: una biomitografía (The Chest of Memory:A Biomythography)(Editorial Isla Negra, San Juan, Puerto Rico, 2011); a miscellany entitledCuarentena y otras pejigueras menstruales (Quarantine and Other Menstrual Trifles) (Editorial Isla Negra, San Juan, Puerto Rico, 2013); and “Poemas de la soledad en Wisconsin (“Poems of the Loneliness in Wisconsin”) (Indómita Editores, San Sebastián, Puerto Rico, 2015).